scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 ### Monitoring Layer (Zabbix)

 With 3 nodes and multiple VMs it is important to monitor what's going on.
-The Zabbix server will run on a virtual machine and mointor an agent that runs on each cluster member (VM or hardware).
+The Zabbix server will run on a virtual machine and monitor an agent that runs on each cluster member (VM or hardware).

 ## Node Software Installation